FAQs

 Pollock Pines, CA 95726

-Campers deposit money in the camp store either with cash or check when they arrive at camp, or online anytime under ‘View Accounts’.
+Families can deposit money in the camp store online anytime under ‘View Accounts’.